ooibc88/blockbench/benchmark/ethereum/README.md

     + Change `LOG_DIR` in `env.sh` to correct location, say `result_same_s_same_c`
     + Start it (e.g. X=8):

-        `. run-bench.sh 8 16 8`
+        `. run-bench.sh 8 16 8 10`

     This will start 8 miners (on first 8 nodes in `$HOSTS`) and 8 clients (on 4 first 4 nodes in `$CLIENTS`).
-    Each client runs `driver` process with 16 threads.
-The clients output logs to `result_same_s_same_c/exp_8_servers` directory, with the file format `client_<miner_host>_16`.
+    Each client runs `driver` process with 16 threads, each thread issuing 10 transactions per second.
+The clients output logs to
+    `result_same_s_same_c/exp_8_servers` directory, with the file format `client_<miner_host>_16`.

 2. Running with fixed number of clients and varying number of servers: